15 Bucket List Hot Spots To See the Northern Lights Starting in September

 churchill canada northern lights

 Rumor has it that Churchill in Manitoba boasts a whopping 300 nights of visibility of the Northern Lights.
 You’ll have a good chance of seeing the lights for most of the year.
-However, visitors should plan their trip to northwestern Canada from January to March for the best time for viewing.
+However, visitors should plan their trip to northwestern Canada from January to March for the best viewing time.

 isle of skye scotland